UIUC-iSchool-DataViz/is445_spring2022/week11/lecture10_part1.md

 Example: A banking database where each record is a bank transaction and the fields include date, deposit or withdrawal amount, customer id, and the interest rate of the account.

+notes:
+some questions you want to be asking while you are exploring your data with the intent to visualize it

+in these examples -- what do you think are some interesting things to visualize? what information would a consumer of your viz need to know?

 ---

 ## Viz for Self